szaghi/FoBiS/README.md

 This is an experimental feature not yet completely tested, thus it should be carefully used.
 Using the switch "-j" enables a pool of concurrent jobs (the number of which should be equal to the number of physical cpus or cores available) for compiling targets dependencies.
 Presently, the pool is not optimized and balanced accordingly to the number of files that must be (re-)compiled.

+### Build a library

+      FoBiS.py build -target mylib.f90 -mklib static

+      FoBiS.py build -target mylib.f90 -mklib shared

+FoBiS.py offers a primitive support for building libraries, both static and shared.
+Presently, this feature can be used only within -target switch.
+Notably, this should work only on Unix-like architectures.

+Into _examples_ directory there is an example of a _cumbersome_ library building.

 ### Clean project tree

       FoBiS.py clean